Lex-2008/jsaccess.log/README.md

 - hides less useful columns for SELECT * queries
 - parses user-agent and referrer to browser, os, and search request (if user came from one of supported search engines)
+- uses Range requests to check for updates in files

 Requirements
 ------------